MS Finnmarken (2001): Design and descriptionFinnmarken has a gross tonnage (GT) of 15,690 tons, , and . Loading and unloading is done with truck through a large side port on the port side. It has a car capacity of 47, 628 beds that can accommodate up to 1,000 passengers, and a top speed of .

 The ship's main engines are four-stroke diesel engines made by Wärtsilä.
 The engines are paired two by two.
 Anterior engines are 9 cylinder W9L32 with 5630 hp each, and the rear are 6 cylinder W6L32 with 3780 hp each.
 The stated overall performance is 18,820 hp.
 The propulsion system is geared so that it can run in five different operating modes with both diesel-electric and conventional mechanical transmission.
 This allows one main engine to drive both propellers simultaneously.
 In addition, Finnmarken has two 1370 hp Brunvoll FU 80 LTC 2250 thrusters at the bow and a submersible 1650 hp Ulstein kompassthruster (azimuth pod) in the stern.
 Electrical power is produced by two 2500 kVA shaft generators, and a Mitsubishi S6A3-MTPA diesel emergency generator.

-It has 224 ordinary cabins, 18 mini-suites, and 14 suites.
-The ship has eight decks that include hairdresser, internet café, solarium, fitness centre (deck 8), two bars, a library, four conference rooms, a restaurant (deck 4), two whirlpools, and a swimming pool behind the chimney (deck 7).
+MS Finnmarken has a maximum capacity of 526 guests, with 224 ordinary cabins, 18 mini-suites and 14 suites.
+The ship has eight decks and facilities include an outdoor swimming pool, two hot tubs, fitness centre, bar, library and four conference rooms.
+There are three restaurants on board: Flora, Brasserie Árran and Røst.